apu727/AnsatzEvolve/README.md

 > gfortran 13.3.0
 > Apple Clang++ 17
 > ```
 > Other compilers may or may not work.
 A C++17 compatible compiler is necessary.
-Builds for Windows are not currently untested.
+Builds for Windows are not currently tested.

 ### Run an example